COVID-19

 24.4 Mayor - member - ex officio - committees

-The Mayor, shall be, an ex officio member of all standing committees of the Council, except for the Strategic Priorities and Policy Committee, where the Mayor shall serve as Chair and shall, when attending a standing committee meeting in his/her ex officio capacity, have full voting privileges and be counted for the purposes of the standing committee’s quorum.
-The Mayor is not however counted for the purposes of the standing committee’s quorum when he/she is not in attendance at a standing committee meeting.
+The Mayor, shall be, an ex officio member of all standing committees of the Council, except for the Strategic Priorities and Policy Committee, where the Mayor shall serve as Chair and shall, when attending a standing committee meeting in their ex officio capacity, have full voting privileges and be counted for the purposes of the standing committee’s quorum.
+The Mayor is not however counted for the purposes of the standing committee’s quorum when they are not in attendance at a standing committee meeting.

 24.5 Chairs – appointment – nomination – procedure